resonatehq/docs/docs/getting-started/concepts.md

 ---

 We hope this overview of the key concepts in our system has been insightful and engaging.
-By understanding local and remote promises, as well as the importance of a well-designed identity naming scheme for durable executions, you're well on your way to building robust and reliable applications.
+By understanding Durable promises, the importance of a well-designed identity naming scheme for durable executions, and how function versioning works, you're well on your way to building robust and reliable applications.
 Happy coding! 🚀